michaelhesch/ci-ms-3/README.md

 - [WTForms Crash Course](https://wtforms.readthedocs.io/en/2.3.x/crash_course/) : The WTForms crash course was used (in addition to the general WTForms documentation) to create the object models for Users, Photos, Comments and Categories, generate the corresponding forms (in each packages respective forms.py file), valdiate form data, configure forms for enhanced security and finally generate the form element HTML in template files.

-- [Code Institute Full-Stack Developer Course](https://www.codeinstitute.net/) : Code snippets were referenced from the Task Manager mini-project, as well as the guide for configuring the MongoDB database.
+- [Code Institute Full-Stack Developer Course](https://www.codeinstitute.net/) : Code snippets were referenced from the Task Manager mini-project, as well as the guide for configuring the MongoDB database and Heroku deployment.

 - [README Template](https://github.com/Code-Institute-Solutions/SampleREADME) : Template for the README.md file for this project was sourced from Code Institute.